The aesthetics of misinformation

 HOW DOES IT WORK?

-As a Mis/Disinformed post goes viral the post starts to distort, sentences slowly start to become words, and the world slowly separates to become letters, to the point that it no longer looks like original post even though it is.
-This will enable people to understand that the image they might be looking at maybe problematic or that even enable them to ignore.
-Ultimately this ignorance would also give lesser power and importance to people posting such information Information is only powerful when there are meaning and emotion attached to it but if we strip it of its meaning then we take away its power.
+As a Misinformed post goes viral, the post starts to distort, sentences slowly start to become words, and the world slowly separates to become letters, to the point that it no longer looks like the original post, even though it is.
+This will enable people to understand that the image they might be looking at may be problematic or even enable them to ignore it.
+Ultimately, this ignorance would also give lesser power and importance to people posting such information.
+Information is only powerful when there is meaning and emotion attached to it, but if we strip it of its meaning, then we take away its power.

 CONCLUSION

-The idea of these explorations is not to provide a concrete solution for a complex topic, rather open up and provoke conversations about how speech and information should be shared online, what are the consequences that need to develop if people in the society can get hurt.
+The idea of these explorations is not to provide a concrete solution for a complex topic, but rather to open up and provoke conversations about how speech and information should be shared online, and what the consequences are that need to be developed if people in society can get hurt.

 Some of the questions that were provoked through these explorations